-8.3.2.3 Medication Rooms.
+8.2.3 Medication Rooms.
 Normally located adjacent to nursing stations, medication rooms are utilized by nursing staff to access stored patient medication.
-These rooms may contain automated dispensing cabinets and/ or medication carts for medication storage; most include a countertop work surface.
-Reducing medication errors is a primary concern for hospitals; therefore, adequate lighting in medication rooms is a priority.
-Illumination recommendations can be found in Table A-2 (see Annex A), under "Support Areas for Patient Care" and identified as "Medication Dispensing Area."
-Some specialty treatment rooms also have medication rooms, where medications are prepared and which require higher illuminance levels than those referenced above.
-In these cases, the designer should utilize the illumination recommendations provided under "Pharmacy" in Table A-2.
-Medication preparation areas are further described in Section 8.5.2.2 Medication Preparation Areas.
+These rooms may contain automated dispensing cabinets and/or medication carts for medication storage; most include a countertop work surface.
+Reducing medication errors is a primary concern for hospitals, and therefore adequate lighting in medication rooms is a priority.
+Illumination recommendations can be found in Section 3.3.1 in Table 2 under "Support Areas for Patient Care" and identified as "medication dispensing area."
+Some specialty treatment rooms also have medication rooms, where medications are prepared and which require higher illumination levels than those referenced above.
+In these cases, the designer should utilize the illumination recommendations provided under "Pharmacy" in the tables in Section 3.3.1 Illumination Recommendations for Healthcare Facilities.
+Medication preparation areas are further described in Section 10.2.2 Medication Preparation Areas.

-Illumination and luminaire selection should address controlling veiling reflections on medication labels and on cabinets with glass doors.
-Luminaires should be lensed in order to contain accidental lamp breakage, and for easy cleaning.
+Illumination and fixture selection should address controlling veiling reflections on medication labels and on cabinets with glass doors.
+Fixtures should be lensed in order to contain accidental lamp breakage, and for easy cleaning.
 Uniform illumination is important in order to assist with the speed and accuracy with which tasks are being performed.
 The lighting layout shall address preventing shadows on work surfaces from shelving and cabinets.
 Task lighting is often the most energy-efficient method for providing higher work surface illumination.